CFC-Servers/cfc_err_forwarder/README.md

 This addon will watch for errors, do a little investigation, and send a message to a Discord channel for your review.

+### Who is this for?
+This is for Server Owners/Operators.
+This allows server operators to monitor and manage the errors that occur on their server.

+### Who is this **not** for?
+Addon developers looking for a way to track their errors automatically across all servers - this is not the tool for you.

 <br>

 ## Notice ⚠️